 Bill Plouffe is an attorney at Drummond Woodsum.
 For over thirty years he has put his considerable land use, environmental and municipal law practice experience to work for conservation organizations like the Maine Appalachian Trail Land Trust.

-George Appell grew up on a farm in York, Pennsylvania, and is a world-renowned anthropologist specializing in research on Borneo.
-He holds two advanced degrees from Harvard University and lives in Phillips, Maine.
+George Appell grew up on a farm in York, Pennsylvania, and was a world-renowned anthropologist specializing in research on Borneo.
+He held two advanced degrees from Harvard University and lived in Phillips, Maine.